 Like most things in your garden, tools need a little loving care to keep them happy.
-Before you start cutting back summer's spent blooms, here are a few tips for cleaning and caring for your pruners.
+Before you start cleaning up the garden, here are a few tips for cleaning and caring for your pruners.

 Photography by Erin Boyle for Gardenista.

 Above: Pruner maintenance depends on which brand you own.
 These Handmade Japanese Garden Pruners are $109 from Kaufmann Mercantile.
 They’re not stainless steel, so they need more care than the average pruners, but we think all pruners enjoy a little attention.

 For a roundup of our favorite pruners, see 10 Easy Pieces: Garden Pruners.

 Above: Get in the habit of giving your pruners a good wash after each use.
 If I make only a few snips I’m sometimes tempted to forgo washing—but cutting even one stem can leave sap and plant residue that will damage pruners in the long run.

 Above: After washing, dry the pruners well to prevent rusting.